16 incredible things to do in Barcelona, Spain

 Let’s start with a classic that’s on everyone’s list: Park Güell.
 If you’ve heard of Barcelona, you’ve likely heard of this iconic park – it’s one of the city’s top attractions.
 Designed by the famous Catalan architect Antoni Gaudí, Park Güell is an expansive, vibrantly tiled park filled with gardens and unique architectural elements.
 Gaudí’s name will come up a lot when you visit or even just read about Barcelona, so get ready!
 The park was commissioned by entrepreneur Eusebi Güell, who was a huge admirer of Gaudí’s work, which is where the name comes from.

-Park Güell is immense, so we recommend setting aside plenty of time – at least half a day!
-It’s also a good idea to order tickets in advance for an early time slot to ensure the best experience possible.
+Park Güell is immense, so we recommend setting aside plenty of time (at least half a day).
+It’s also a good idea to order your tickets for Park Guëll in advance for an early time slot to ensure the best experience possible.

-Gaudí (who else?) is also the architect of many other famous works in Barcelona, including La Sagrada Familia.
-La Sagrada Familia is also known as the world’s largest unfinished church.
-It’s practically illegal to visit Barcelona and not admire La Sagrada Familia.
+Gaudí is also the architect of many other famous works in Barcelona, including La Sagrada Família.
+La Sagrada Família is also known as the world’s largest unfinished church.
+It’s practically illegal to visit Barcelona and not admire La Sagrada Família.
 It is one of the most wonderful and complex buildings we’ve ever seen.
-We did not visit the inside, as we were only in Barcelona for a few days and tickets are also quite expensive.
-The place is crowded at all times, so booking your tickets in advance is not even a recommendation, but a must!
+We did not visit the inside, as we were only in Barcelona for a few days and tickets were also quite expensive.
+The place is crowded at all times, so booking your tickets for La Sagrada Família in advance is not even a recommendation, but a must!

 4. La Rambla

-In the middle of La Rambla you can find the entrance to Mercat de la Boqueira, a lovely food market.
+In the middle of La Rambla you can find the entrance to Mercat de la Boqueria, a lovely food market.
 We hoped this would’ve been a “hidden gem”, but looking at the people that bring a visit to this place, we have to say it is a well known attraction.
 Nevertheless, it is definitely worth a visit!
 You can both buy and eat food here, it really is a must when strolling through La Rambla.
 During our short time in Barcelona, we managed to visit this amazing, lively market multiple times!
-Make sure to check out our Barcelona food guide if you’re looking for recommendations.
+Make sure to check out our Barcelona food guide if to learn more about Mercat de la Boqueria.

 5. Plaça Reial

 Although there are lots of restaurants on La Rambla, we chose to have a drink at Plaça Reial.
-This cute square is less than a 5 minutes walk from La Mercat de la Boqueira and an only 2 minutes detour from La Rambla.
+This charming square is just a 5-minute walk from La Mercat de la Boqueria and only a 2-minute detour from La Rambla.
 We fell in love with the atmosphere and architecture here.
 The terraces of the restaurants all face the center of the place.
 The palm trees and buildings were beautiful to look at with a sangria in our hands!
-A less known, but definitely interesting place you have to visit!
+A lesser-known, but definitely interesting place you have to visit.

 If you’re looking for the perfect 1-day itinerary in Barcelona, check out this blog post from Plan For Me Dani.